Magisefas/Magisefas/README.md

 ### Hi my name is Karolis 👋

-My name is Karolis and I am a recent graduate in Data Analitycs.
+My name is Karolis and I am a recent graduate in Data Analytics.

 Some things about me:
 - 🌱 I’m currently learning basics of pgAdmin 4 and Tableu